2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/index.md

 ### App Settings and Resources

 Apps can have custom [App-Settings](xref:Basics.App.Settings) and [App-Resources](xref:Basics.App.Resources) which every app manages itself.
-The names/types of these settings can be freely configured, as each App has a Content-Type called **AppSettings** which can have different fields as needed.
+The names/types of these settings can be freely configured, as each App has a Content-Type called **App-Settings** which can have different fields as needed.

+You can also configure the standardized `SettingsSystem`/`ResourcesSystem`.
+You _cannot_ create an own content-type called `SettingsCustom`/`ResourcesCustom` for custom values, because this functionality is already covered in the App-Settings/Resources.

 In C#/Razor you can access the [Settings Stack](xref:Basics.Configuration.SettingsStack) using the [`Settings` object](xref:NetCode.DynamicCode.Objects.Settings) and the [Resources Stack](xref:Basics.Configuration.ResourcesStack) using the [`Resources` object](xref:NetCode.DynamicCode.Objects.Resources).